miguelgazela/Projects/README.md

 **Image Map Generator** – Image maps are those images on the web that have multiple hover points that link to different pages.
 Such images may include maps or splash pages.
 See if you can make one where the user specifies an image, clicks hotspots in the image and specify links.
 It will then generate the HTML code to a file that the user can then copy and paste into their website to make the image map.

-**File Copy Utility** – Create a utility that can do bulk file copying and backups of other files.
+[**File Copy Utility**](https://github.com/miguelgazela/Projects/blob/master/Files/file_copy.py) – Create a utility that can do bulk file copying and backups of other files. - Incomplete

 **Code Snippet Manager** – Another utility program that allows coders to put in functions, classes or other tidbits to save for use later.
 Organized by the type of snippet or language the coder can quickly look up code.
 For extra practice try adding syntax highlighting based on the language.